sjgiorgi/dlatk-lexica/README.md

 Get a lexical estimate from a single piece of text:

 ```
-> from dlatk-lexica.workers import LexiconExtractor as lex
+> from dlatk_lexica.workers import LexiconExtractor as lex

 > le = lex("stress")
 > text = "He'll find you that's what he does, that's all he does!"